Hauppauge Capture Download

 Note: remember to put the 'REC MODE' switch into the 'SD' position to record to the SD card.
 If it is in the 'PC' position, recording to the SD card is disabled.

 I want to plug my headset into the HD PVR Pro 60, but not connect a controller.
 What will I hear in my headset?

-When you have your headset plugged into the Headset port, HDMI audio is routed to three places: over the USB bus into your PC, out the HDMI Out port to your monitor and also to the headset.
-You will hear your game audio in your headset.
+On the front of the HD PVR Pro 60, there are two input ports: a Controller port and a Headset port.
+When you have your headset plugged into the Headset port, HDMI audio is routed to three places: over the USB bus into your PC, out the HDMI Out port to your monitor and also to the Headset port.
+You will hear your HDMI game audio in your headset.

-What do the lights on the Pro 60 mean when it is in stand alone mode?
+What do the lights on the HD PVR Pro 60 mean when it is in stand alone mode?